Understanding Plugins

 })

-When they run goa gen
+When they run goa gen, your plugin will:

 Now that you understand the basics of creating plugins, let’s explore some advanced techniques that will help you build more sophisticated plugins.